SANCTUARY October 5-7, 2017

 Current April 12-14, 2018

-The closing concert of the 52nd season will present a generation of new dance-makers who articulate the physical and emotional energy of contemporary life.
-Its fresh; its current; its now.
+Presenting a generation of new dance-makers who articulate the physical and emotional energy of contemporary life.
+It's fresh, it's current, it's now.
 This ground-breaking concert features work by RDT alumni Francisco Gella, Sarah Donohue, and Angela Banchero-Kelleher plus the winner of the 2017 REGALIA choreographer competition, Nichele Van Portfleet.